StackExchange/dnscontrol/README.md

 ---

-(2020-08-19) WARNING: There is a known issue with "go get" on some systems.
+(2020-08-19) WARNING: There is a known issue when installing.

 The error you'll see: